Posted: December 1, 2017 2:25 pm

 What is your refund or exchange policy?

 We sail rain or shine.
-Refunds will only be given in the event that the sail is cancelled by management due to weather and/or maintenance problems (weather criterion for cancellation is actual or high probability of winds over 25 knots or severe thunderstorms).
+Refunds will only be given in the event that the sail is cancelled by management due to weather, maintenance problems, and/or scheduling changes (weather criterion for cancellation is actual or high probability of winds over 25 knots or severe thunderstorms).
 No refund will be given if at least 2 hours were spent underway.
 Whether or not to sail is ultimately the sole decision of the Captain.